Certification Process in Thailand

 - Performance monitoring, measuring, reporting, and reviewing against key performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative documents);

 - The client’s management system and performance as regards legal compliance;

 - Management responsibility for the client’s policies;

-- Links between the normative requirements, policy, performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document), any applicable legal requirements, responsibilities, competence of personnel, operations, procedures, performance data and internal audit findings and conclusions.
+- Links between the normative requirements, policy, performance objectives, and targets (consistent with the expectations in the applicable management system standard or other normative documents), any applicable legal requirements, responsibilities, the competence of personnel, operations, procedures, performance data, and internal audit findings and conclusions.

 Stage II activity shall be scheduled within 90 days from the completion of the Stage I activity.